stougeiro/sourcerer-router/README.md

     Router::listen();
 ```

-### Update or insert a REGEX Shortcut for dynamic routing
+### Update or insert a REGEX shortcut for dynamic routing

-_Sourcerer\Router_ have a predefined regex shortcuts for dynamic routing.
+`Sourcerer\Router` have a predefined regex shortcuts for dynamic routing.

 ```php
 $_SHORTCUTS = [